Ahiya1/mirror-of-truth-online/README.md

 - Ensure 2FA is enabled on Gmail account
 - Test with your own email first

-**Access Codes Not Working:**
+**PayPal Issues:**

-- Check code generation in admin panel
+- Verify PayPal credentials are correct
-- Verify email delivery
+- Check PayPal Developer Dashboard for errors
-- Ensure codes aren't expired (24hr limit)
+- Ensure webhook URLs are configured properly

 **Hebrew Layout Issues:**